rmproton/VueCreateBrowserExtension/readme.md

 ![Alt text](https://i.ibb.co/vLL1Vd2/Untitled-1.png)

-VueCreateBrowserExtension is a powerful CLI tool that helps you quickly set up a new browser extension project using Vue 3 and Vite.
-It offers a streamlined development experience with the option to choose between JavaScript and TypeScript, as well as the choice to create an extension for either Firefox or Chrome.
+VueCreateBrowserExtension is a powerful CLI tool designed to streamline the process of setting up a new browser extension project.
+Here's what it offers:

+- Quick setup using Vue 3 and Vite
+- Streamlined development experience
+- Choice between JavaScript and TypeScript
+- Flexibility to create extensions for:
+  - Firefox (using Manifest V2)
+  - Any Chromium-based browsers (using Manifest V3) such as:
+    - Google Chrome
+    - Microsoft Edge
+    - Opera
+    - Brave
+    - Vivaldi

+This allows developers to target their preferred browser ecosystem based on the chosen manifest version, providing a versatile solution for browser extension development.

 ## Getting Started